 - Place 40g oats in your food processor and pulse to a fine powder.

 - Pulse until well combined.
 You may need to stop to scrape the sides down once or twice.
-Add 2-3 tbsp milk a few drops at a time until you have a smooth consistency.
+Add 2-3 tablespoons milk a few drops at a time until you have a smooth consistency.
 You may not need it all.

 - Stir through 50g chocolate chips.
 Serve immediately or store, covered, in the fridge, until you’re ready to eat it.